 - Pre-Application Determination;

 - CBP Notice to Proceed;

 - Conditional Use Permit (CUP);

 - Building Permit(s);

 - Final City Inspections;

 - CBP Issuance; and

 - City Business License.

-The "Pre-Application Determination" includes staff review of a detailed applicant letter that describes the proposed business, an existing site plan, statement attesting that there is/has been no unpermitted cannabis activity at the site within one year, and a detailed map demonstrating the proposed storefront's distance from sensitive uses (specifically described in this report under "Separation Requirements").
+The "Pre-Application Determination" includes staff review of a detailed applicant letter that describes the proposed business, an existing site plan, statement attesting that there is/has been no unpermitted cannabis activity at the site within one year, and a detailed map demonstrating the proposed storefront's distance from sensitive uses.
 Staff also visits the site at this time.
-Planning staff has completed the aforementioned pre-application review, visited the site, and issued a letter indicating that the applicant meets required separation distances from sensitive uses and may proceed to submittal of a CBP.
+Planning staff has completed the aforementioned pre-application review, visited the site, and issued a letter indicating that the application complies with the City's required separation distances from sensitive uses and may proceed to submittal of a CBP.